Kamilah8/Hng-Task-Three/README.md

+# Company Analysis Report
-# Hng-Task-Three
+# Introduction
 Identifying Undervalued companies using Finviz by examing gross profit (GP) and gross profit growth (GPG) compared to similar companies in the same sector.
-# Introduction
 This report aims to analyze selected companies to identify undervalued companies, determine their valuation and potential for growth.
 The primary focus on key financial metrics such as P/E ratio, PEG ratio, P/S ratio, P/B ratio, Gross Profit (GP) and Gross Profit Growth (GPG), conducting a comparative analysis with sector peers, and creating a projection model for the company's value in four years.